 “It was insanity!
 For two or three months of the CareerFoundry course, there was this overlap of working full time, starting my Master’s program on nights and weekends, and finishing up my CareerFoundry coursework.
 Everybody was really understanding, and fortunately my day job was pretty consistent—I was able to leave on time everyday, which meant I could schedule the time I needed to spend on CareerFoundry.
 Living in New York City, I was able to read course materials on my commute.
 On my lunch breaks, I’d read and do little sketches and things like that.
 It was a lot of work, but it worked.”

-Aside from being an utter whirlwind in terms of scheduling, I’m curious to hear about her experience on the UX Design Course.
+Aside from being an utter whirlwind in terms of scheduling, I’m curious to hear about her experience on the UX Design Program.
 At this point, Martha highlights a few aspects that stood out to her:

 “The Slack channel was extremely helpful—that community of students, having a random question that somebody who’s just one month ahead of you in the course can answer, was really useful.
 I also had a great mentor; I could email him at any time and he was very open to answering all my questions.
 Another really useful aspect was learning the UX terminology; it was really helpful to learn all the terms that I come across in my job now.
 There is so much to UX design that it’s hard to just do a Google search and find a list of all the terms and concepts you need to know.
 The CareerFoundry course gave me that list; it prepared me for everything.”